ReallyJustAnotherBear/ffretv-br-thingos-29fixes/README.md

 So some punk  at mythtv thought I'll be real smurt for all those KELSIE's and OTHERS OUT THEIR THAT DONT COME TO OUR SOCIAL PARTIES AND BOW, I WILL POKE THEM.

 Well the code name for MYTHTV IS CURRENTLY = BUZZoff.
+REALLY JOHNNY BUZZOFF?

 So while I can not take all the credit for their naming shchemas, they still let us all know, they may know some C++ or a scripting language but someone left the playpen open again.

 People say I enjoy drama really, if that was true dont you think I would be on the MYTHTV upstream bandwagin singing their songs since the early 2000's if that was really the case?